 Calcium molar mass

-Calcium molar mass is the weight of the calcium (in grams) divided by its amount (in moles).
-A mole is a number of atoms or particles of a particular element or substance.
-This number (also known as the Avogadro constant) is 6.02214076 × 10²³.
+Calcium molar mass is the weight of calcium (in grams) divided by its amount of individual atoms (in moles).
+A mole is a number of atoms or particles of a particular element or substance equal to 6.02214076 × 10²³ (you may recognize this as Avogadro's constant).
 Therefore, we can say that the calcium molar mass is the weight of 6.02214076 × 10²³ atoms of calcium.
-It is a fixed value – it measures exactly 40.078 g.
+It is a fixed value – it measures precisely 40.078 g.
 Thus, the calcium molar mass is 40.078 g/mol.

 Normal calcium levels

-Children can have lower and higher physiological calcium levels than adults (a wider range) because their bodies use calcium more intensively in growing bones.
-It is often assumed that the range of normal calcium levels for children is between 7.6 mg/dl and 10.8 mg/dl (1.9 mmol/l and 2.7 mmol/l).
-We write about normal calcium levels in pregnant women a few paragraphs below.
+Children can have lower and higher physiological calcium levels than adults (a broader range) because their bodies use calcium more intensively to grow bones.
+It is often assumed that the scope of normal calcium levels for children is between 7.6 mg/dl and 10.8 mg/dl (1.9 mmol/l and 2.7 mmol/l).
+For the normal calcium levels in pregnant women, see later on in this text.

 What is the corrected calcium?